Azure/mlops-v2/QUICKSTART.md

       ![ADO5](./images/ADO-setup4.png)

-      Repeat this step, and for the "Service connection name" enter YOUR GITHUB ORGANIZATION NAME or YOUR GITHUB USERNAME.
-Finishing this step, your connection should look like this.
+      Repeat this step, and for the "Service connection name" enter YOUR GITHUB ORGANIZATION NAME or YOUR GITHUB NAME.
+Finishing this step, your conection should look like this.

       ![ADO6](./images/ADO-setup5.png)

    The Azure DevOps setup is successfully finished.

 **This finishes the prerequisite section and the deployment of the solution accelerator can happen accordingly.**

 ## Outer Loop: Deploying Infrastructure via Azure DevOps
+---

    1. Go to your Github cloned repo and select the "config-infra-prod.yml" file.

    ![ADO Run4](./images/ADO-run4.png)

-   Under global, there's two values: namespace and postfix.
-These values should render the names of the artifacts to create unique, especially the name for the storage account, which has the most rigid constraints, like uniqueness Azure wide and 3-24 lowercase characters and numbers.
-Please change namespace and/or postfix to a value of your liking and remember to stay within the constraints of a storage account name as mentioned above.
-Then save, commit, push, PR to get these values into the pipeline.
+   Under global, there's two values namespace and postfix.
+These values should render the names of the artifacts to create unique.
+Especially the name for the storage account, which has the most rigid constraints, like uniqueness Azure wide and 3-24 lowercase characters and numbers.
+So please change namespace and/or postfix to a value of your liking and remember to stay within the contraints of a storage account name as mentioned above.
+Then save, commit, push, pr to get these values into the pipeline.

    2. Go to ADO pipelines